fluxcd/website/content/en/legacy/flux/guides/provide-own-ssh-key.md

    (default: `flux-git-deploy`), set the `--k8s-secret-name` flag to the name of your secret (i.e. `--k8s-secret-name=foo`).

-!!!note
+{{% alert %}}
 The SSH key must be configured to have R/W access to the repository.
 More specifically, the SSH key must be able to create and update tags.
 E.g. in Gitlab, that means it requires `Maintainer` permissions.
 The `Developer` permission can create tags, but not update them.
+{{% /alert %}}